 - No EMV security chip on debit cards

 - No joint accounts, but two different users’ accounts can be linked

-Bottom line: We didn't test the app ourselves to provide any firsthand feedback.
-But based on what we learned during our research, Moven seems to provide a lot of services people are looking for and to come with mostly positive online customer feedback.
+Bottom line: Based on what we learned during our research, Moven seems to provide a lot of services people are looking for and to come with mostly positive online customer feedback.

 So, if you don’t make wire transfers, don’t tend to deposit a lot of checks into your account or write checks from your account, and you don’t need overdraft protection—and if tracking your spending is your most important need and you’re willing to encounter some mild to moderate inconveniences (and perhaps additional expenses) as a result, Moven might be right up your alley.